 As I move through the strategies, I’ve tried to include some related classroom activities you can use with your English language learners.
-If you use flashcards for teaching English, I have created a Quizlet set that summarises the advice in the blog and which you might like to share with your students.
+If you use flashcards for teaching English, I have created a Quizlet set that summarises the advice in the blog and that you might like to share with your students.

 Sometimes, students know in advance, the context for a spoken exchange – they may understand, for example:

 Identifying context allows students to think about the vocabulary and skills they will need – and what to listen out for in the conversation.
 Although the examples above are very different, they are relatively easy to prepare for – students know the language they will need, who they will be talking to, and at least some of the potential questions they may be asked, or responses they may receive.
-Once the conversation has started, they can monitor the situation, not only by listening, but by attending to tone of voice, body language, gesture and facial expression.
+Once the conversation has started, they can monitor the situation, not only by listening but by attending to tone of voice, body language, gestures and facial expression.

 In other situations, students may have to assess the situation on the spot.
 Encourage students to think about:

 Once they have assessed the situation, and before entering into any spoken exchange, speakers should try to call to mind some of the language they might need and think about an appropriate way of starting the conversation.
-Encourage students, once the conversation has started, to listen carefully, note key words and pay attention to any visual clues.
+Encourage students, once the conversation has started, to listen carefully, note keywords and pay attention to any visual clues.

 A good way of practising this is to use two volunteers and give them a card with roles and a topic to discuss.
 Encourage a third student to approach them and join the conversation.